 ALSO READ: Femi Otedola Biography

-Thus the Jagaban became governor of Lagos State in 1999 and pioneered series of transformation that changed the outlook and curb appeal of Lagos which was at the time in its cradle stages of a population upsurge.
+Thus Jagaban became governor of Lagos State in 1999 and pioneered a series of transformations that changed the outlook and curb appeal of Lagos which was at the time in its cradle stages of a population upsurge.

 The Jagaban would later be re-elected in 2003 to finish what he started and thereby making Lagos the only state in the South West region outside the political influence of the reigning and ruling People’s Democratic Party.